Kirksville, Missouri: Tornadoes

 On the evening of April 27, 1899, an F4 tornado passing through Adair County cut a path of destruction three blocks wide, killed 34 people and destroyed hundreds of buildings.
 The popular song "Just as the Storm Passed O'er" was based on the event, and the Kimball Piano Company exploited the incident for its advertising, when one of their instruments was carried a long distance by the tornado but still found in working condition.

 On May 13, 2009, Kirksville was again the victim of a large tornado.
 An EF2 tornado struck the northern edge of Kirksville destroying or severely damaging many homes, several businesses, a car dealership, and at least one factory.
 Two residents living just outside the city limits were killed by the tornado, and as many as a dozen other area residents were injured.
 The story and extensive video of the 2009 twister was featured in season 3, episode 4 of Storm Chasers on the Discovery Channel as well as a 2010 episode of Storm Stories on The Weather Channel.

 National Register of Historic Places

 The Adair County Courthouse, Bear Creek Baptist Church, Dockery Hotel, Grim Building, Capt.
 Thomas C. Harris House, Journal Printing Company Building, Kirksville Courthouse Square Historic District, Drs.
-George and Blanche Laughlin House, Masonic Temple, Dr. E. Sanborn Smith House, Orie J. Smith Black and White Stock Farm Historic District, Sojourners Club, Thousand Hills State Park Petroglyphs Archeological Site, Travelers Hotel, and Trinity Episcopal Church are listed on the National Register of Historic Places.
+George and Blanche Laughlin House, Masonic Temple, Dr. E. Sanborn Smith House, Orie J. Smith Black and White Stock Farm Historic District, Sojourners Club, Travelers Hotel, and Trinity Episcopal Church are listed on the National Register of Historic Places.